austinmann1/autospmv/extra/README.md

 2. **Line Processing**: Analyzes each complete line for markdown patterns
 3. **State Tracking**: Maintains formatting state across chunks
 4. **DOM Updates**: Efficiently updates the document as content arrives

+### Architecture

+The implementation is split into two main classes:

+- **MarkdownRenderer**: Core rendering logic, processes markdown and updates the DOM
+- **MarkdownStreamer**: Thin wrapper around the renderer that simplifies integration with streaming

+This separation allows you to use the core rendering logic with any streaming implementation.

 ## License